Michael Flatley: Artist

 Starting in the early 2010s, Flatley has used his choreographer dance moves to create artwork with his feet, by dancing upon paint splattered canvas.
 A series of paintings he created in the mid-2010s was based upon the Great Irish Famine.
 As of 2015, Flatley was second only to Jack Butler Yeats in terms of the auction price of paintings by Irish painters.

 Food and beverage industry

-Around this time he also founded the food and beverage company Castlehyde, named for his residential estate.
+Around this time he also founded the food and beverage company Castlehyde, named after his residential estate.
 His net worth was reportedly €301 million in 2019.

 Politics

 In July 2025, Flatley expressed interest in running for President of Ireland; however, in September 2025, he withdrew from the race.